If you are wondering why every piece of my artwork features a rubber duck hiding somewhere in it, well, let me introduce you...

 Ducky is a thermometer and my long time open water swim buddy.
 He tells me the temperature of the water, which is a bit of an obsession to open water swimmers - a bit like the weather to the British.

 When I’m in the water, I wear a tow float, an important safety device which is basically a dayglo orange balloon that makes me more visible in the water.
 Ducky is attached to the tow float by a piece of string, and he happily follows on behind, or so I thought…

-In the Spring 2018, I finished a swim at a lake we call Carolines, to find there was no Ducky on the end of the string!!
+Back in the Spring of 2018, I finished a swim at a lake to find there was no Ducky on the end of the string!!
 He’d made a break for it somewhere in the vastness of the lake.
 My friends laughed and said it was the nesting season so he’d obviously gone off in search of the ladies.

 I was absolutely gutted.
 He might’ve only cost a tenner, but that duck had shared all my adventures for years.
 He was a bit of a local celebrity too as other swimmers often asked what Ducky had to say.

 So I looked everywhere for him, but I couldn’t find him.
 It was like looking for a needle in a haystack.
 Eventually as I was getting cold, I reluctanlty decided to leave him to it and go home.